LartTyler/mhdb-wilds-data/README.md

 ### Notes
 `RefEnvironment.msg.23` seems to have the translations for each location, but I can't find how the entry names or GUIDs link back to the entries in `Stage.user.3`.

+For some strange reason, camps are treated by the game the same as the other map "gimmicks", like ivy traps or the rocks you can pull down on top of monsters with your slinger.
+All camps are part of the Gm800 namepace, and encode the data we care about in the `Gm<id>_AaaUniqueParam.user.3` where `<id>` is the identifier string for that specific gimmick.

+Zone count for a stage is located in several files it seems, but the tooling currently in place only seems to be able to parse the `DarkAreaSetting.user.3` file.
+It contains data for, I believe, day/night cycle settings, but each object seems to include settings for each camp, so it _should_ be suitable.

 ## Monsters
 ### Data Files